S/Sgt. Richard C. Armato

 The prisoners were given various jobs including cleaning out the debris from the blast furnaces.
 Since Richard and the other POWs were slave labor, the Japanese saw no reason to allow the ovens to cool before the POWs cleaned them.

 After three and a half years as a POW, he was liberated when the Japanese surrendered in 1945.
-He was discharged, from the army, on June 20, 1946, and returned home to Melrose Park.
+He returned to the United States on the U.S.S.
+Joseph T. Dychman arriving on October 16, 1945, and was discharged, from the army, on June 20, 1946.
+He returned home to Melrose Park.

 Richard later joined a monastery in Wisconsin where he studied to become a Catholic priest.
 After leaving the monastery, he moved to San Diego, California, where his sister and brother-in-law had moved.
 He worked as a title searcher for American Title & Insurance.